ExpressGateway/express-gateway.io/docs/plugins/development-guide.md

 The `express-gateway-plugin-example` plugin is an npm package.

 Main components are:
-index.js file - contains and exports plugin definition package.json - contains plugin name and dependencies
+manifest.js file - contains and exports plugin definition package.json - contains plugin name and dependencies

 All the rest is completely optional.
 Still, some structure may help.
 That is why the example plugin contains individual folders for each extension type

+Note: `manifest.js` naming is just a convention.
+The name of this file is configured in `main` property of `package.json`.
+Node.JS standard naming is index.js

-#### Index.js File overview (Plugin Manifest)
+#### Manifest.js File overview (Plugin Manifest)
 In a nutshell the plugin interface\manifest is straightforward
 ```js
 module.exports = {